Turkey moves against Meta over Threads-Instagram data sharing | Technology

 The authority said the interim measure would remain in place until a final decision is made, since the data obtained and merged through these two apps could "violate competition law and cause irreparable damage" in the market.
 Separately, the Turkish authority fined Meta 4.8 million lira ($148,000) daily as part of a separate investigation over a notification message that the company sends users about the sharing of data.

-The user notification was also designed to guide users to approve data sharing which was not deemed sufficient to address anti-competition concerns, it added.
-A Meta spokesperson did not immediately comment on the decisions.
+The notification was also designed to guide users to approve data sharing, which was not deemed sufficient to address anti-competition concerns, it added.
+A Meta spokesperson said that the company is considering the decision and will have more to say in due course. ($1 = 32.2954 liras)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)